Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 You can create one from scratch but, given the sheer number of configurations, it is easier to import and tweak it.
-Before anthing, you need to ensure that the trackers and AgileDashboard services are installed and activated for your project.
+Before anything, you need to ensure that the trackers and AgileDashboard services are installed and activated for your project.

 There is currently only one way to import an AgileDashboard and that is via the command line.